Skip to main content | Skip to section menu | Access keys.

 • Taking part in a life skills course.

-• An Inclusion Support teacher/Support for Learning Teacher and class teacher working together to adapt and differentiate learning materials to make the lesson accessible for a particular pupil.
+• An ASL teacher and class teacher working together to adapt and differentiate learning materials to make the lesson accessible for a particular pupil.

 • Specialist equipment support from physiotherapy or occupational therapy.